 11. Double Duty Clean Up

+Nothing kills a party when entertaining at home faster than not having enough glassware.
 Double dishwasher can keep the party going.
 You can run a load of glasses while guests are eating so you’ve got a fresh supply of clean bar ware so that the party won’t stop.
 These can also be half-sized, or even a drawer model to save space.